GriffinPlus/docker-strongswan/README.md

 ### Step 3 - Initialize the Internal CA

 The *strongswan* container assists with setting up a basic *Public Key Infrastructure (PKI)*.
 The internal CA maintained by the container itself provides everything needed to generate *server certificates* to authenticate the server, *client certificates* to authenticate clients and a *Certificate Revocation List (CRL)* to disable clients by revoking the corresponding certificates.
+All RSA keys are 4096 bit.
+The expiry period of the CA certificate and the generated CRL is 10 years.
+Such a long expiry period is rather uncommon for CAs, but it ensures that *strongswan* remains working.
+An expired CRL would otherwise block all connections to the VPN server.

-The internal CA can be set up interactively (you will be prompted to enter a password to protect the CA's private key):
+The internal CA can be set up interactively using the following command.
+You will be prompted to enter a password to protect the CA's private key.

 ```
 docker run -it \